 This Bow Tie Bracelet DIY Sewing Pattern first appeared on the Riley Blake Fabrics Blog, I’m reposting it here in case you missed it!
+I’m also sharing with you how to make a fabric bow.
 If you like this post you may also enjoy this Curved Zipper Pouch Tutorial.

 This year my oldest daughter started wearing little bow tie bracelets.
 I had never seen anything like them before and thought they were absolutely adorable.
 Then I thought “I could totally make that!”